five-hundred-eleven/five-hundred-eleven.github.io/_posts/2020-07-28-county-voting.md

 I was interested in trying to replicate his work in Python and further determine if population density plus percent non-white population could more accuarately predict voting patterns.

+The source for my work can be found in this github repo: https://github.com/ekoly/county-voting

 ### 2016 County Level Election Map
 ![2016 voting county map](https://stromsy.nfshost.com/content/voting_df.png)